Distances between operators acting on different Hilbert spaces: Quasi-unitary distance and its relation with the isometric distance

 for any $\kappa \in (0,1)$.
 Note that we used in the proof of \cite[Thm.~3.4]{khrabustovskyi-post:21} that $0$ is in the spectrum of $\spec{R_n}$.
 The error is of optimal order $\delta + \Err(\delta^2)$ for $\kappa=1-\delta$ and $\delta \in [0,1)$.
 In particular, taking the infimum as in $\dQUE$ (with the modified version $\dQUEvar$ of $\delta_J(R_1,R_2)$ as above), we obtain

-This result suggests that the factor $\sqrt 3$ in~\eqref{eq:dhaus.dque} seems not to be optimal, although we need at least a factor $\sqrt 2$ (see \Rem{diso.dque.sharp}).
+This result suggests that the factor $\sqrt 3$ in~\eqref{eq:dhaus.dque} seems not to be optimal, at least for our version of $\dQUE$ (see also \Rem{diso.dque.sharp}).
 We will comment on related questions in a forthcoming publication~\cite{post-zimmer:pre24c}. \end{remark}